hashicorp/consul/test-integ/README.md

 up some local testing infrastructure and fixtures to run test assertions against.

-Where reasonably possible, try to bring up infrastructure interesting enough to be able to run many related sorts of tests against it, rather than waiting for many similar clusters to be provisioned and torn down.
+Where reasonably possible, try to bring up infrastructure interesting enough to be able to run many related sorts of test against it, rather than waiting for many similar clusters to be provisioned and torn down.
 This will help ensure that the integration tests do not consume CPU cycles needlessly.